Faithful Witness

 Fascinating.

-Now, for the first time, these fascinating Christian diaries are laid open in full by Robert Beaken.
-They offer a wealth of detailed insight into the ecclesiastical, royal, and parliamentary affairs of Britain and her élite during two historically significant decades.
-They also open a window on the history of the Church of England and its role in the social, political and military upheavals of the 1930s and 40s as well as the lives of Alan Don and Archbishop Lang.
+Now, for the first time, these fascinating diaries are laid open.
+They offer a wealth of detailed insight into the ecclesiastical, royal and parliamentary affairs of Britain and her élite during two historically significant decades.
+They also open a window on the history of the Church of England and its role in the social, political and military upheavals of the 1930s and 40s.

-Much more than a memoir, Faithful Witness is a remarkable, real-time record of events that have shaped modern Britain.
-Anyone who wants to know more about the experience of living through those turbulent times, and how Great Britain and the Church of England survived, will be amply rewarded by this engaging, perceptive and revealing eye-witness account.
+Anyone who wants to know more about how Great Britain survived those turbulent times, will be amply rewarded by this engaging, perceptive and revealing eye-witness account.